rollkit/docs/docs/rollkit-stack.md

 ## P2P-Layer

-Rollkit P2P layer enables direct communication between rollup nodes.
+Rollkit's P2P layer enables direct communication between rollup nodes.
 It's used to gossip transactions, headers of newly created blocks and state fraud proofs.
-P2P layer is implemented using libp2p.
+The P2P layer is implemented using [libp2p](https://github.com/libp2p).

-Rollkit use DHT-based active peer discovery.
+Rollkit uses DHT-based active peer discovery.
-Starting node connects to preconfigured bootstrap peers, and advertise it's namespace ID in DHT.
+Starting a node connects to preconfigured bootstrap peers, and advertises it's namespace ID in DHT.
-This solution is flexible, because multiple rollup networks may reuse the same DHT/bootstrap nodes, but specific rollup network might decide to use dedicated as well.
+This solution is flexible, because multiple rollup networks may reuse the same DHT/bootstrap nodes, but specific rollup network might decide to use dedicated nodes as well.

 ## DA-Access